Can You Sharpen Your Mind With Puzzles?

 A computerized brain training program cut the risk of dementia among healthy people by 48 percent, U.S. researchers said Sunday in reporting an analysis of the results of a 10-year study.

 The preliminary findings, presented at the Alzheimer's Association International Conference in Toronto, are the first to show that any kind of intervention could delay the development of dementia in normal, healthy adults....
-Go to full article
+Go to full articleLumosity to Pay $2M to Settle FTC Charges Over Brain Training Ads

 January 5, 2016 By: Mike Brunker

-The company that created the Lumosity “brain training” program has agreed to pay $2 million to settle Federal Trade Commission charges that it deceived consumers into believing that its mind games could help users excel at work and school and reduce or delay “cognitive impairment associated with age and other serious health conditions.”...
+The company that created the Lumosity brain training program has agreed to pay $2 million to settle Federal Trade Commission charges that it deceived consumers into believing that its mind games could help users excel at work and school and reduce or delay cognitive impairment associated with age and other serious health conditions....
 Go to full article

 Study Shows Heavy Adolescent Pot Use Permanently Lowers IQ